toolness/p5.js-docker/README.md

 This experimental Docker setup for p5.js and its website potentially makes development easier.

+## Why Is This Useful?

+From [What is Docker?][]:

+> Docker allows you to package an application with all of its
+> dependencies into a standardized unit for software development.

+In short, it means that getting people set up with a development environment, as well as deploying software to a webserver, can *potentially* be made dramatically easier.

+While developing for p5.js itself is already straightforward, contributing to its website is not quite as easy, for a few reasons:

+* The website contains a number of assets created by p5.js's toolchain, such as the reference documentation and p5.js itself, but exactly *how* those assets are copied over is complex and undocumented.
+Even if it were documented, properly configuring the "bridge" between the two repositories could still be error-prone.

+* The website currently uses an entirely different technology stack (PHP) from p5.js's toolchain (node).
+This means extra setup and configuration time for a development environment.

+This doesn't just make contributing difficult.
+It also means that it's challenging to set up a mirror of p5js.org on a local area network, which could be useful for events where internet connectivity is slow or inconsistent.

+This experiment aims to alleviate these problems.
+Whether it actually succeeds is dependent partly on how short this README is, and whether the learning curve for Docker is gentler than that of properly configuring the two repositories manually.

 ## Setup

 ### Step 1: Clone Repositories